top of page

 • Understanding soil conditions determines base depth and materials

-A beautiful patio or stone wall isn’t just about the stone you see—it’s about the preparation you don’t.
+A beautiful hardscape project isn’t just about what you see on the surface; it’s about the small details you don’t.

 • LinkedIn B&W